ronnyml/snowplow-wiki/setup-guide/4-setup-alternative-data-stores/storage-loader/4-Loading-shredded-types.md

 <a name="overview"/>
 ## 1. Overview

-Snowplow has a [Shredding process](Shredding) for Redshift which consists of two phases:
+Snowplow has a [Shredding process](Shredding) for Redshift which consists of three phases:

 1. Extracting unstructured event JSONs and context JSONs from enriched event files into their own files
+2. Removing endogenous duplicate records, which are sometimes introduced within the Snowplow pipeline (feature added to r76)
-2. Loading those files into corresponding tables in Redshift
+3. Loading those files into corresponding tables in Redshift

-The second phase is instrumented by StorageLoader and is documented on this wiki page; to configure the first phase, visit the [Configuring shredding](5-Configuring-shredding) wiki page.
+The third phase is instrumented by StorageLoader and is documented on this wiki page; to configure the first phase, visit the [Configuring shredding](5-Configuring-shredding) wiki page (second phase requires no configuration).

 <a name="snowplow-jsons"/>
 ## 2. Loading Snowplow-authored JSONs